-- 1) The aim of this chapter is to mitigate the animal and public health risks posed by Rift Valley fever (RVF) and to prevent its international spread. - 2) Humans and many animal species are susceptible to infection.
-For the purposes of the Terrestrial Code, RVF is defined as an infection of ruminants with Rift Valley fever virus (RVFV). - 3) The following defines the occurrence of infection with RVFV: - a) RVFV, excluding vaccine strains, has been isolated and identified as such from a sample from a ruminant; or - antigen or ribonucleic acid specific to RVFV, excluding vaccine strains, has been identified in a sample from a ruminant epidemiologically linked to a confirmed or suspected case of RVF, or giving cause for suspicion of association or contact with RVFV; or - c) antibodies to RVFV antigens which are not the consequence of vaccination, have been detected in a sample from a ruminant with either epidemiological links to a confirmed or suspected case of RVF, or giving cause for suspicion of association or contact with RVFV. - 4) For the purposes of the Terrestrial Code, the infective period for RVF shall be 14 days. - 5) In areas where RVFV is present, epizootics of RVF may occur following favourable climatic, environmental conditions and availability of susceptible host and competent vector populations.
-Epizootics are separated by inter-epizootic periods. - 6) For the purposes of this chapter: - a) 'area' means a part of a country that experiences epizootics and inter-epizootic periods, but which does not correspond to the definition of zone; - b) 'epizootic of RVF' means the occurrence of outbreaks at an incidence substantially exceeding that during an inter-epizootic period; - c) 'inter-epizootic period' means the period of variable duration, often long, with intermittent low level of vector activity and low rate of virus transmission, which is often not detected; - d) ruminants include dromedary camels. - 7) The historical distribution of RVF has been parts of the African continent, Madagascar, some other Indian Ocean Islands and the south western Arabian Peninsula.
-However, vectors, environmental and climatic factors, land-use dynamics, and animal movements may modify the temporal and spatial distribution of the infection. - 8) When authorising import or transit of the commodities covered in the chapter, with the exception of those listed in Article 8.15.2., Veterinary Authorities should require the conditions prescribed in this chapter relevant to the RVF status of the ruminant population of the exporting country. - 9) Standards for diagnostic tests and vaccines are described in the Terrestrial Manual.
+- 1) The aim of this chapter is to mitigate the animal and public health risks posed by Rift Valley fever (RVF) and to prevent its international spread. - 2) For the purposes of this chapter: - a) 'epidemic area' means a part of a country or zone in which an epidemic of RVF is occurring, and which does not correspond to the definition of zone; - b) 'epidemic of RVF' means a sudden and unexpected change in the distribution or increase in incidence of, or morbidity or mortality of RVF; - c) 'inter-epidemic period' means a period between two epidemics; - d) 'susceptible animals' means ruminants and dromedary camels. - 3) Humans and many animal species can be affected by RVF.
+For the purposes of the Terrestrial Code, RVF is defined as an infection of susceptible animals with Rift Valley fever virus (RVFV). - 4) The following defines the occurrence of infection with RVFV: - a) RVFV, excluding vaccine strains, has been isolated and identified as such from a sample from a susceptible animal; or - antigen or nucleic acid specific to RVFV, excluding vaccine strains, has been detected in a sample from a susceptible animal showing clinical signs or pathological lesions consistent with RVF, or with epidemiological links either to a confirmed or suspected case of RVF or to a human infected with RVFV, or giving cause for suspicion of association or contact with RVFV; or - c) antibodies specific to RVFV that are not the consequence of vaccination, have been detected in a sample from a susceptible animal showing clinical signs or pathological lesions consistent with RVF, or with epidemiological links either to a confirmed or suspected case of RVF or to a human infected with RVFV, or giving cause for suspicion of association or contact with RVFV. - 5) For the purposes of the Terrestrial Code, the infective period for RVF shall be 14 days and the incubation period shall be seven days. - 6) In areas where RVFV is present, epidemics of RVF may occur following favourable climatic and other environmental conditions and availability of susceptible animal and competent vector populations.
+Epidemics are separated by inter-epidemic periods.
+The transition from an inter-epidemic period to an epidemic complies with point 1 e) of Article 1.1.3. in terms of notification. - 7) When authorising importation or transit of the commodities covered in the chapter, with the exception of those listed in Article 8.16.2., Veterinary Authorities should require the conditions prescribed in this chapter relevant to the RVF status of the susceptible animal population of the exporting country. - 8) Standards for diagnostic tests and vaccines are described in the Terrestrial Manual.

-When authorising import or transit of the following commodities and any products made from them, Veterinary Authorities should not require any RVF-related conditions, regardless of the RVF status of the ruminant population of the exporting country:
+When authorising the importation or transit of the following commodities, Veterinary Authorities should not require any RVF-related conditions, regardless of the animal health status of the exporting country or zone: